 If you are a new angler and would prefer to have some instruction reach out any of the guides listed below.
 Please make sure to give them several days' notice!

 After fishing all day you’ll be ready for a hot shower followed by a delicious dinner.
 If you aren’t too tired of fish, order the trout at the Waterwheel Restaurant.
-This trout comes right from the same company who stocks the rivers and streams around here.
-Talk about fresh catch!

 Today you should make the short drive down to Covington to check out Escatawba Farms.
 Located in the Alleghany Highlands of Virginia, Escatawba Farms is cradled in the Blue Ridge Mountains and the heart of the George Washington National Forest.
 They offer a secluded Virginia trout fishing experience on Dunlap Creek, a freestone stream that ambles its way through two miles of wooded mountains and fenced pastures.
 They have guide services available you can arrange with some notice, or just spend some time alone on the water.
 They take online reservations by clicking here.

 One your way back to Warm Springs after a full day of fishing stop by Bacova Beer Company.
 With locals and visitors alike in the tap room, you’re bound to run in to a fellow angler anxious to swap stories of fishing on our majestic waters.

 Cap off the day with another farm fresh dinner at the Waterwheel.
 With two full days of fishing you definitely deserve a steak paired with a deliciously bold glass of cabernet!
 After dinner enjoy sitting outside in the square and reminisce about all the great fishing and make sure to check the calendar to see when you schedule will allow you to come back and try your fishing skills again!

 Be sure to check out the SO FLY WEEKEND, a festival geared around fly-fishing that takes place in May.